BUPT-GAMMA/GammaGL/README.md

 GammaGL is a multi-backend graph learning library based on [TensorLayerX](https://github.com/tensorlayer/TensorLayerX), which supports TensorFlow, PyTorch, PaddlePaddle, MindSpore as the backends.

-We release the version 0.2.0 on 1st Feb.

 We give a development tutorial in Chinese on [wiki](https://github.com/BUPT-GAMMA/GammaGL/wiki/%E5%BC%80%E5%8F%91%E8%80%85%E6%B5%81%E7%A8%8B).

 ## Highlighted Features